Knave-De-Coeur/wallet-api/README.md

 This is taking the assumption that a user can have many wallets but only one wallet can belong to a user at any given point.

 - run `docker-compose up -d` to set up redis and mysql
+- wallet balances (funds) are saved as whole numbers then divised by 100 to get the cents.